Frequently Asked Questions

 Who will take care of me when you are on vacation?

-We will arrange for a covering physician to attend to any urgent needs in the event that Dr. Robinson is on vacation.
+We will arrange for a covering physician to attend to any urgent needs in the event that your provider is on vacation.

-Can I be a concierge member is I am a “snow-bird”?
+Can I be a concierge member if I am a “snow-bird”?

 Yes, we are very flexible and can work with you on a membership program that meets your needs when you are staying here in Florida.